-Students will understand the potential of coordinated decision making along the supply chain.
+Students will understand the role of supply chain management and its impact on firm performance.
+Specifically, they will recognize the potential of coordinated decision making along the supply chain.
 They will also be aware of obstacles that complicate this coordination.
 The students will get to know mechanisms for aligning incentives of different supply chain members, e.g. by means of appropriate contracts.
 They will be able to quantify the effects of these mechanisms by means of corresponding mathematical models.
+In addition, students will be aware of relevant recent trends and of their impact on supply chain management.

-Formal: At least one of the modules OPM 501, 502, 561, 581, 582, or 591 (parallel attendance possible); other modules may be accepted upon request.
+Formal:At least one of the modules OPM 501, 502, 561, 581, 582, or 591 (parallel attendance possible); other modules may be accepted upon request.